 When I say “I love you,” do I perform an action?

 Think!
 Do I really do something physical?
 No, I don’t.
 I am just talking about the state of my emotions for you.

 When your emotions are in a certain way, you give them a name (love, hate, disgust).
-So verbs like love, hate, abhor, disgust, understand, etc don’t indicate a physical action.
+So, verbs like love, hate, abhor, disgust, understand, etcetera don’t indicate a physical action.
 They just indicate a state (mental, emotional, possessional) the subject is in

 But verbs like eat, sleep, write, type, run, walk are some verbs that indicate a physical action, unlike stative verbs.